2023 State Schools of Character

 *indicates the school/district has renewed its designation after five years

-Additionally, one Missouri school received the designation of Honorable Mention during this year’s evaluation process.
-That school is Rockwood Early Childhood Center.
+Additionally, two Missouri schools received the designation of Honorable Mention during this year’s evaluation process.
+Those schools are:

 Lastly, three Missouri schools received Emerging Schools of Character during this year’s evaluation process.
 They include: